 - On the Clusters page, click Attach Cluster.

 - Select the cluster group in which you want to register the cluster, and enter a name for the cluster.

 This name appears in the list of clusters on the Clusters page.

 - You can optionally provide a description and one or more labels.

 When you click Next, Tanzu Mission Control generates a YAML manifest specifically for your cluster, and displays the kubectl command to run the manifest.Note: The YAML manifest generated by Tanzu Mission Control contains credentials that permit the cluster to attach to the cluster agent service.
 These credentials are valid for 48 hours.
 If you attempt to install the agent extensions after the credentials lapse, the attachment fails and your cluster remains indefinitely in Pending status in the Tanzu Mission Control console.If you suspect you are in this situation, locate your cluster on the Clusters page of the Tanzu Mission Control console, then select the cluster and click Detach to remove the cluster from the cluster agent service registry.
 Then, in your cluster, delete the

 You can then work through the procedure again to attach the cluster.

 - Copy the kubectl command from the text box in your console.

-- Run the command in your kubectl command window.
+- Run the command against your cluster in your kubectl command window.

 The YAML manifest runs a small set of extensions in your cluster to connect it with the cluster agent service.